³ÉÈËÓ°Òô

 Grant of option

-There is usually no income tax or NIC charge arising on the granting of an employment-related securities option.
+There are usually no income tax or national insurance contributions (NIC) charges on the grant of an employment-related securities option.
 The exception is where a CSOP option is granted at a discount.

-There is a charge to income tax if the total amount that the employee has to pay for the grant of the option, and to exercise the option to acquire the maximum number of shares allowed under it, is less than the market value of the same number of shares of the same class as at that date when the option is granted.
+There is a charge to income tax if the total amount that the employee has to pay for the grant and exercise of the option (combined) to acquire the maximum number of shares allowed under it, is less than the market value of that number of shares at the option grant date.

-If the total that the employee has to pay is less than that market value, the difference between the two figures counts as taxable employment income of the
+If the total that the employee has to pay is less than that market value, the difference between the two figures counts as taxable employment income of the employee for the tax year in which the

 Powered by